Grape leaf tolma with yogurt.

 Step 1: Grinding the Beef, Onion and Herbs

-Cube the beef into manageable pieces.
+If grinding your own beef: Cut the chuck roast into manageable cubes.
 Cut the onion into wedges.

 Step 2: Making the Meat Stuffing